gerjantd/vertx-core-manual-examples/25/README.md

 ## Description

-Like module 24, adding eventbus verticles.
+Like module 24, showing sync and async deployment alternatives as in module 07.

 ## References